Skip to main content

 During registration, children of working parents, children of unemployed or disadvantaged families and preferably, children in need of particular caring for social reasons (i.e. single parent children, of separated parents or having a special needs parent) have priority in selection.

-The action "Harmonization of Family and Professional Life 2020-2021" is part of the NSRF 2014-2020 and in particular of the Operational Program "Human Resources Development, Education and Lifelong Learning" (EPANAD).
-The beneficiary of the operations is the Ministry of Interior and the invitation is addressed to pre- school infant/child and child centres and centres for the creative occupation of children with disabilities (KDAP MEA).
+The action "Harmonization of Family and Professional Life " that was co-financed by PA 2014-2020 and in particular of the Operational Program "Human Resources Development, Education and Lifelong Learning" .
+Keeps continuing in the new PA period 2021-2027 through the country's Redgional Programms.
+The beneficiary of the operations is the Ministry of Social Cohesion and Family and the call is addressed to the admission of children in infant, nursery, day care centers and creative activity centers for children with disabilities (KDAP MEA).
 The program subsidizes Municipal Child and Infant/Child Centres to provide accommodation for infants, toddlers and children in respective structures.
 Beneficiaries receive a voucher, which is paid by the Hellenic Society of Local Development and Local Government.
 The aim of the action is for the beneficiary mothers to facilitate their access to employment and to harmonize family and professional life, by providing childcare services and dependents.

 Financial support for learners’ families